vitaliy-sushko/data-snapshots-storage/README.md

 How to build and run application
 ==============

-It is assumed that ass command will be run from project directory.
+It is assumed that all commands will be run from project directory.

 To start redis with sentinel:
 ```bash
 docker-compose -f container/docker-compose.yml up -d
 ```

-To shutdown redis with sentinel:
+To shutdown redis and sentinel:
 ```bash
 docker-compose -f container/docker-compose.yml down
 ```